aroberge/friendly/docs/html/_sources/adding_exception.rst.txt

             a += 1

         try:
-            inner()   # 3
+            inner()   # 2
         except Exception:
-            friendly_traceback.explain(*sys.exc_info(), redirect="capture")  # 4
+            friendly_traceback.explain(*sys.exc_info(), redirect="capture")  # 3
-        result = friendly_traceback.get_output()  # 5
+        result = friendly_traceback.get_output()  # 4
-        assert "UnboundLocalError" in result  # 6
+        assert "UnboundLocalError" in result  # 5
-        return result  # 7
+        return result  # 6

     if __name__ == "__main__":
-        print(test_unbound_local_error())  # 8
+        print(test_unbound_local_error())  # 7

-1. We set the language to English.
-This is done so that everyone running the tests can see exactly the same output regardless of their OS's locale, or what translations are available in friendly-traceback.
-This could be useful when discussing issues on github.
-2. Test functions should start with `test_`, so as to be recognized by pytest.
+1. Test functions should start with `test_`, so as to be recognized by pytest.
-3. The code raising an error is inserted in a try/except clause.
+2. The code raising an error is inserted in a try/except clause.
    Friendly-traceback can be installed globally as an exception hook but this would not work when using pytest.
-4. By default, friendly_traceback outputs its result to sys.stderr.
+3. By default, friendly_traceback outputs its result to sys.stderr.
    However, this can be redirected to any other user provided function.
 In addition, there is a "capture" mode, as indicated, which simply stores the result.
-5. To retrieve the previously stored result, we use the ``get_output()`` method.
+4. To retrieve the previously stored result, we use the ``get_output()`` method.
 By default, this method also empties the cache used to capture the output.
 There is an optional argument to change this behaviour but it would be counter productive in this situation as we wish our tests to be done independently.
-6. Pytest checks for assertion errors.
+5. Pytest checks for assertion errors.
 So, we include parts of what we expect to see in the output.
 This is usually the beginning of the line just below ``Python exception:`` that was shown when running something like ``raise_myexception.py``